AlexGalays/abyssa-js/README.md

 ![transition-example](http://i171.photobucket.com/albums/u320/boubiyeah/states1_zps7eb66af6.png)

-A few notes:
-- Only leaf-states can be transitionned to.
 - There can be several root states.
 The router doesn't enforce the use of a single, top level state like some state machine implementations do.

 The transition from the state `A1` to the state `B` would consist of the following steps: